awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 **Amazon GuardDuty**  <a name="integration-amazon-guardduty"></a>
 GuardDuty sends findings to Security Hub for all of the supported finding types\.
 New findings from GuardDuty are sent to Security Hub within 5 minutes\.
-Updates to findings are sent based on the **Updated findings** setting for CloudWatch Events in GuardDuty settings\.
+Updates to findings are sent based on the **Updated findings** setting for Amazon EventBridge in GuardDuty settings\.
 When you generate GuardDuty sample findings using the GuardDuty **Settings** page, Security Hub receives the sample findings and omits the prefix '\[Sample\]' in the finding type\.
 For example, the sample finding type in GuardDuty "\[SAMPLE\] Recon:IAMUser/ResourcePermissions" is displayed as "Recon:IAMUser/ResourcePermissions” in Security Hub\.
 For more information about GuardDuty findings, see [Amazon GuardDuty findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html) in the *Amazon GuardDuty User Guide*\.